Superfoods for a Longer Life

 So just what can we do in the UK to catch up with some of our neighbours who live longer than us?

-In the UK, cardiovascular disease – which includes all diseases of the heart and circulatory system, including heart attacks and strokes – is by far the biggest killer, with more than 216,000 people dying from this condition every year.
-Cancer accounts for an additional 157,000 deaths each year, making it the second largest cause of death in the UK.
+In the UK, cardiovascular disease – which includes all diseases of the heart and circulatory system, including heart attacks and strokes – is by far the biggest killer.
+More than 216,000 people die from this condition every year.

 So when it comes to extending your life, it makes sense to do all you can to help prevent these two diseases.

 Obviously, giving up smoking and taking more exercise are two of the best things you can do to reduce your risk of suffering from these conditions, so you potentially live for longer.
-But it’s also crucial to lose weight if necessary as being overweight or obese is a risk factor for both.

-According to Cancer Research UK, obesity is the second biggest risk factor for cancer after smoking.
 The British Heart Foundation says that weighing too much means you’re up to four times more likely to die from heart-related problems and it’s fat around the midriff that particularly increases the risk.

 But while losing those excess pounds will almost certainly help to improve your life expectancy, some foods may also help to keep your whole body healthy for longer thanks to the wide range of nutrients and antioxidants they supply.

-We’re not promising that eating these foods will help you live until you are 100, but they’re certainly not going to do you any harm.
-And better still, these foods all fit in with a balanced, healthy diet that will help you lose weight.
+As an added bonus, these foods all fit in with a balanced, healthy diet that will help you lose weight.

 Blueberries